Alex-Costea/Wiles/docs/specifications.md

   - `\d`, `\d;` is `$`
   - `\[content];` is equivalent to HTML `&[content];`
   - `$[content];` is reserved but not yet in use.
+  - Escaping is forgiving: if it can't be escaped, it's considered literal.
 - Boolean: `true` and `false`
 - List literal: `[⟪value,⟫] ⟨: type⟩`
 - Dict literal: `{ ⟪key -> value,⟫ } ⟨: key_type -> value_type⟩`